 Downsizing to one car to become a one-car family is not always a popular idea.
-Let me show you how our last year with just one car has gone, and why you might want to try it.
+Let me show you how we’ve done it for two years, and why you might want to try it.

 Have you ever thought about downsizing your car to become a one-car family?

 We’ve actually been a one-car family for a little over a year now, though not by choice (at least not in the beginning).

 When Hurricane Harvey hit Houston, our one vehicle was parked in the bottom of the parking garage at Hobby Airport – we were on a scheduled trip in Michigan.
 And while our house did not flood, the airport did (anyone who watched the news can attest to that!).

 Crazy enough, just three weeks later, we were caught in a flash flood and lost our second car.

 Pssst: You can read all about our flooded car insurance claims here.

 And then there were the two times that we dabbled in being a one-car family as one beater car died and we wanted some extra time to buy our new one.

 But before that hurricane hit, we had never really, truly thought about becoming a one-car family.

 I’m going to share with you our own experience of being a one-car family for two years, the pros and cons of one car family households, and how to live as a one car family with kids.